nrfconnect/sdk-nrf/include/bluetooth/common/gatt_db_discovery_README.rst

 Limitations
 ***********
 * The discovery procedure can be target at the chosen service - group type service discovery is not supported.
-* The 32-bit and 128-bit UUIDs are not supported currently.
 * One discovery procedure can be running at the same time.

 API documentation